Dropped catches prove crucial as Windies lose by four wickets

 Ameen, who had earlier added 32 for the first wicket with Muneeba Ali (19), struck a single four before she fell in the 29th over, becoming the second of fast bowler Shakera Selman's two wickets.

-Sohail posted a further 33 for the fourth wicket with Kainat Imtiaz (16) before Nida Dar entered at number six to hit an unbeaten 29 off 34 balls with three fours and see the visitors home.
+Sohail posted a further 33 for the fourth wicket with Kainat Imtiaz (16) before Nida Dar entered at number six to hit a breezy, unbeaten 29 off 34 balls with three fours and see the visitors home.

 Earlier, left-hander Kyshona Knight struck a career-best 88 off 140 deliveries as West Indies recovered from 29 for two in the eighth over to reach 210 all out with two balls remaining in the innings.